INTERVIEW: Old narratives surrounding polio vaccines still haunt eradication initiatives in Sokoto – Official

 It’s just for us to go physically and validate those submissions.
 So there’s a lot of improvement.
 And now, as I mentioned earlier, on a daily basis, we can track the performance.
 Immediately, you say you have done this, a data person can enter into the computer and say, yes.
 If you say you are at EOC, and you are at your home sitting down, a data person will pull it with the geocoordinate and tell you, no, you are not at EOC.
 So there’s a lot of improvement, actually.

 PT: That’s great.
-Finally, I know sometimes, no matter the kind of improvement, you still realise there are certain issues.
-Are there challenges that you still face, despite all of these improvements?
+Finally, we know that sometimes, no matter the kind of improvement, you still realise there are certain issues.
+Are there challenges that you currently face, despite all of these improvements?

 Mr Garba: Yes, the challenge that we have as a state with regard to these interventions, I can tell you in two ways.